linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 In order to be able to capture egress traffic and apply policies to it we will make use of the `EgressNetwork` CRD.
 This CRD is namespace scoped - it applies to clients in the local namespace unless it is created in the globally configured egress namespace.
-For now, lets create an `egress-test` namespace and add a single `EgressNetwork` to it.
+For now, let's create an `egress-test` namespace and add a single `EgressNetwork` to it.

 ```bash